 If you follow us on Instagram, you’ll probably recognize this little scene as part of our #Craftmas celebration this year.
 For more details, be sure to visit our DIY for a simple twig and pinecone holiday hanger.
 Then hop over to our nature-inspired menorah – for a kid-safe, colorful celebration of lights!

 Looking for a few low-stress activities to keep younger kids entertained?
-Download our gingerbread & snowman playdough mats for easy and creative sensory play.
+Download our pine tree art template bundle for hours of winter evergreen arts and crafts entertainment.
 Or cut out a set of 5-minute felt counting houses to combine with these winter-themed counting, sorting, and fine motor skill activities.